Strade Bianche: Strade Bianche Donne

 A women's race, the Strade Bianche Donne, was inaugurated in 2015.
 Part of the UCI Women's World Tour, it is held on the same day as the men's race, on the same roads but at a shorter distance.
 The women's race is run over 136 km, containing 50 km of gravel roads spread over eight sectors.
-American Megan Guarnier won the inaugural event in 2015, and Dutch rider Annemiek van Vleuten has won the most editions, winning the 2019 and 2020 races.
+American Megan Guarnier won the inaugural event in 2015, with Dutch rider's Annemiek van Vleuten, and Demi Vollering, and Belgian rider Lotte Kopecky having won two editions of the race.